Volunteers in Mission (VIM)

 upcoming vim trips

 Help with projects at our new church home.
 Work days 8am-4pm.
 Materials and direction provided.
 Cost is $35 for lunch for 6 days or $5/day.
 Donations accepted towards supplies.
 Willing hands and hearts needed.
-Sign up here for November 18-23.
+Sign up coming soon.

 February 23-29, 2020

 Recovery continues after massive flooding and hurricanes in this region.
 Help local families with rebuilding their lives and homes.
 Willing hands and hearts needed; experience not required.
 Randy Noaker team leader.
 Cost is $150/person.
 Join the team with a $25 deposit by October 1, 2019.
-Sign up here.
+Contact Pastor Mira.

 We continue to be in touch with UMCOR and VIM to see new opportunities and needs where CUMC can serve.
 Look for more information coming soon about another trip later in 2019.
 Please contact the VIM leaders, listed at the bottom of the page, to be notified when the next trip is being planned.